A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Global bias-correction estimate in linear model

 \subsection{Estimation}

-The above modeling procedures indicate that we can use the DC expressed model (\ref{(3.1)}) or (\ref{(3.2)}) to construct a global estimator.
+The above modeling procedures indicate that we can apply the DC expressed model (\ref{(3.1)}) or (\ref{(3.2)}) to construct a global estimator.
+The use of the DC expressed model, instead of DC expressed estimation, is our main innovation.
 For simplicity, we mainly focus on model (\ref{(3.2)}), which has univariate ``response" $\widehat\theta_j^k$.
 Under the pro forma linear regression (\ref{(3.2)}), the composite global estimator of $\theta^k$ is naturally defined as the first component of the following least squares solution:

-It can be easily verified that the composite global estimator in (\ref{(3.6)}) has the following simple expression:
+It can be easily verified that the composite global estimator in (\ref{(3.4)}) has the following simple expression:

-where $\overline{\widehat\theta^k}=\sum_{j=1}^N\widehat\theta^k_j$, $\overline{{\bf v}^k}=\sum_{j=1}^N{\bf v}_{m}^k({\cal D}_j)$ and
+where $\overline{\widehat\theta^k}=\frac{1}{N}\sum_{j=1}^N\widehat\theta^k_j$, $\overline{{\bf v}^k}=\frac{1}{N}\sum_{j=1}^N{\bf v}_{m}^k({\cal D}_j)$ and

 The composite global estimator is a DC expression, without accessing the raw data.
 The global estimator is computational simple as it is computed directly on ${\bf v}_{m}^k({\cal D}_j)$ and $\widehat\theta^k_j$, without use of any iterative algorithm and local bias-correction, and has the form of least squares.
 Because of such a structure, we can construct its online updating version and make statistical inference in the case of streams (see, e.g., Schifano et al., 2016).
 Furthermore, the global estimator is unbiased (see Lemma 3.2 below), because such a DC expression sufficiently uses the structural information of regression (\ref{(3.2)}) such that the unbiasedness can be achieved.
 We thus call it bias-corrected global estimator (BC-GE, for short).
 This is totally different from the original DC expressions (see the DC expressions of the LASSO and Ridge estimators given in Subsection 2.2).